 As North Americans, we lag behind the rest of the world when it comes to financial planning.
-If we turned financial planning into a competitive sport in North America, I know we would not settle for being at the back of the pack.
+If we turned financial planning into a competitive sport in North America, for instance, we would not settle for being at the back of the pack.

-As North Americans how do we move up from at the back of the pack when it comes to financial planning?
+As North Americans, how do we move up from the back of the pack when it comes to financial planning?

 My financial planning process through investment real estate is to help stop the madness of inaction.
 Part of this lack of planning is because of creating budgets that lead to analysis paralysis.
-We need to take action now, and it does not come with a budget spreadsheet.
+Therefore, we need to take action now, and it does not come with a budget spreadsheet.

 Rick, you are talking financial blaspheme.

-In a past blog To Budget or Not To Budget; that is the Question?
+In a past blog, To Budget or Not To Budget, that is the Question?
 No, I recommended you don’t waste your time creating a budget.
-You are far better off to track your income and expenses for three months.
+You are far better off tracking your income and expenses for three months.

-I would rather have you focused on real life, not wishful thinking.
-Follow my process, and you can count on a productive life; not broken down dreams.
+In other words focus on real life, not wishful thinking.
+Follow my process, and you can count on a productive life, not broken down dreams.